asnunes/notion-page-to-html/README.md

 ## Contributing

 We love your feedback!
-Fell free to:
+Feel free to:

-- Reporting a bug
+- Report a bug
-- Discussing the current state of the code
+- Discuss the current state of the code
-- Submitting a fix
+- Submit a fix
-- Proposing new features
+- Propose new features
-- Becoming a maintainer
+- Become a maintainer

 Just create a Github issue ;)